akhodakivskiy/VimFx/documentation/commands.md

 entire page is scrolled.
 Finally, if the entire page isn’t scrollable, the largest scrollable element on the page (if any) is scrolled.

-You can focus scrollable elements using the `zf` command.
+You can focus scrollable elements using the `zf` command (or the `f` command).
+The right border of hint markers for scrollable elements is styled to remind of a scroll bar, making them easier to recognize among hints for links.

 ## `gi`